x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/disaster-recovery/recover-exchange-servers.md

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Exchange infrastructure permissions" section in the [Exchange infrastructure and PowerShell permissions](../../permissions/feature-permissions/infrastructure-permissions.md) topic.

 - You can recover a server using the latest avaialble Cumulative Update (CU).
 Only the last two CUs are available for download.
-For more information, see [Exchange 2016](../../new-features/updates.md) or [Updates for Exchange 2019](../../new-features-2019/updates.md).
+For more information, see [Updates for Exchange Server](../../plan-and-deploy/updates.md).

 - The target server must use the same version of Windows Server as the lost server.
 For example, you can't recover a lost Exchange 2016 server that was running Windows Server 2012 on a new server that's running Windows 2012 R2, or vice-versa.